“Foreign dogs” include any that you do not know the status of, in relation to sheep measles dosing.

 - or any other visitor with a dog

-No dog should be allowed onto any sheep pasture unless the person in control is able to produce some evidence of treatment.
-It is recommend that evidence such as a certificate of treatment should include the following information
+- No dog should be allowed onto your farm unless the owner is able to produce some evidence of treatment e.g. a “certificate of treatment”.

 - Certificates should be valid for a period of one calendar month from the date of the last treatment.